 Interface configuration

-Why do I need the Spot / Futures menu in the MoonBot terminal in the BackTest window in the “Exchange archives” zone?
+Why do I need the “Download Examples” button in the MoonBot terminal in the BackTest window?

 The MoonBot terminal has a “BackTest” function – testing strategies based on historical trade data.
 On the main window of the MoonBot terminal, click on “Menu – BackTest”, the “BackTest” window will open.
-In the “Exchange archives” area of this window, in the Spot / Futures menu, you can select which markets to download historical […]
+In this window, the “Download Examples” button is designed to download sample files with historical data with the extension.bin to the BackTest

 Can I merge different files with historical trade data into a single file from different coins, which are recorded in the MoonBot terminal with the “bin” extension and played in the BackTest functionality?